sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 (Note that currently the "valgrind" option cannot be the first argument.)

+Once the session is finished, the results can be found in `$HOME/.sage/valgrind/`.
+Each file can be searched for phrases like "definitely lost" or "conditional jump", and the stack traces give line numbers in the generated C source (remember to look up that line number in the `.c` file and use that to figure out which line it is in the `.pyx` file).

 = Introduction =
 Sage 2.8.5 and later supports a number of valgrind tools: